tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 ## Desktop Environments

 I will keep this short.
 I like the KDE desktop environment.
 It looks great and is highly customizable.
 If you want GNOME or whatever, go for it.
 In the end, if you don't like it, why not just install more than one and play around?
+You can use multiple different desktop environments on the same OS.
+Welcome to Linux!s

 ### Before following my instructions on installing the actual OS

 The next sections are put together from a variety of sources.
 This guide mainly covers how to configure Manjaro post-installation.
-If you want to follow a different guide on installing the OS itself, skip the next 2 sections and I would recommend this guide: https://www.lifewire.com/dual-boot-linux-and-mac-os-4125733
+And so the next sections are kept brief and short because there are a million different, good guides on how to dual boot OS X and Linux.
+If you want to follow a different guide on installing the OS, skip the next 2 sections and I would recommend this guide: https://www.lifewire.com/dual-boot-linux-and-mac-os-4125733

 ## Creating an installer on a usb flash drive

 Get yourself a basic usb flash drive of minimum 8 GB.
 I recommend using the program Etcher to format the disk.
-Get your preferred .iso from the official Manjaro website and flash the drive with Etcher.
+Get your preferred .iso from the official Manjaro website that matches your desktop environment preference and flash the drive with Etcher.
 It's simple.

 ## How do I create a partion, what is a partion and can I have a halfway chopped ASCII potato?